Piciorus/Gamification-API/README.md

                 break;
         }

-        // Step 1: Check if authorization method is allowed for current service AuthorizationEntity authorizationEntity = authorizationRepository
+        // Step 1 & 2: Check if AuthorizationEntity exists and method is allowed for service AuthorizationEntity authorizationEntity = authorizationRepository
                 .findById(UUID.fromString(authorizationId))
-                .orElseThrow(() -> new RuntimeException("AuthorizationEntity not found for id: " + authorizationId));
+                .orElseThrow(() -> new RuntimeException(
+                        "AuthorizationEntity not found for id: " + authorizationId));

-        ServiceEntity serviceEntity = authorizationEntity.getServiceEntity();
         AuthorizationMethodEnum requestedMethodEnum = submitAuthorizationMethodMapper
                 .authorizationMethodToAuthorizationMethodEnum(
                         submitAuthorizationMethodRequest.getAuthorizationMethod());

+        ServiceEntity serviceEntity = authorizationEntity.getServiceEntity();
         boolean methodAllowedForService = serviceEntity.getAuthorizationMethodEntities()
                 .stream()
                 .anyMatch(m -> m.getName().equals(requestedMethodEnum.name()));

         if (!methodAllowedForService) {
+            throw new RuntimeException(
-            throw new RuntimeException("Authorization method not allowed for this service: "
+                    "Authorization method not allowed for this service: " + requestedMethodEnum);
-                    + requestedMethodEnum);
         }

-        // Step 2: AuthorizationEntity already fetched above — exists check done via orElseThrow

-        // Step 3: Check if status of AuthorizationEntity permits the authorization attempt if (authorizationEntity.getStatus() != AuthorizationStatusEnum.INITIATED
+        // Step 3: Check if status permits the authorization attempt if (authorizationEntity.getStatus() != AuthorizationStatusEnum.INITIATED
                 && authorizationEntity.getStatus() != AuthorizationStatusEnum.PENDING) {
+            throw new RuntimeException(
-            throw new RuntimeException("Authorization status does not permit a new attempt: "
+                    "Authorization status does not permit a new attempt: "
                             + authorizationEntity.getStatus());
         }

-        // Step 4: Check if the same method already exists / handle QR and push notif special cases List<AuthorizationAttemptEntity> existingAttempts = authorizationAttemptRepository
+        // Step 4: Check if same method already exists; special case for QR and push notif List<AuthorizationAttemptEntity> existingAttempts = authorizationAttemptRepository
                 .findByAuthorizationIdWithMethod(authorizationEntity.getId());